 Where to apply: Flex.amazon.com

-If you’ve always wanted to write the Great American Novel (or maybe just a cute bedtime story) Amazon makes it easy to do it on your own.
-Just get writing … then log onto Amazon’s affiliate site, Createspace, to upload your book.
+If you've always wanted to write the Great American Novel (or maybe just a cute bedtime story) Amazon makes it easy to do it on your own.
+Just get writing ... then log onto Amazon's Kindle Direct Publishing to upload your book.
 The site will convert your creation to an ebook and/or have it made available as a printed book.
-You don’t have to pay a cent!
+You don't have to pay a cent!
 Every book is printed only when it is ordered (so no need to prepay for books).
-You’ll be a published author before you know it.
+You'll be a published author before you know it.
+The KDP site even gives you free tools to help you write, illustrate and organize your masterpiece.

-Whether you’re selling doTERRA oils or LuLaRoe leggings, you’re definitely not alone in your quest to start an at-home direct sales “business.”
-We’ve all been solicited by friends on Facebook to buy something; maybe it’s time you joined the sales club.
+Whether you're selling Monat hair products or LuLaRoe leggings, you’re definitely not alone in your quest to start an at-home direct sales "business."
+We've all been solicited by friends online to buy something; maybe it's time you joined the sales club yourself.
 Direct sales jobs offer flexible hours; an awesome work/life balance and an excuse to throw “product parties” with your friends to show off your wares.

 But be forewarned: While direct selling is a multi-billion dollar market, the average seller makes less than $750 per year—and that's before expenses, according to this article.
 Of course, there are exceptions, especially if you're uber-organized and good at self-promotion.